 How to prune mophead and lacecap hydrangeas

-1. Remove last year’s flowerheads using a pair of pruning shears.
+1. Remove last year’s flowerheads using a pair of the best pruning shears.
 You want to cut down to just above the fresh buds.

 2. If your plant appears congested, you can cut diagonally between the buds so only one shoot continues to grow.